Life without plastic, it’s fantastic.

 To many Singaporeans who grow up lining their bins with plastic bags, there is one glaring issue: if there are no plastic bags, where do I throw my trash?
 We recommend getting creative, try repurposing your Gardenia bread bags or potato chip bags!

-2. Stop buying single-use
+2. Avoid single-use products

 Instead of using single-use plastics, gradually make the switch to more sustainable products.
 After you’ve finished your roll of cling wrap, try alternatives such as reusable silicone lids or beeswax wraps.
 This way, you don't have to buy replacements!